 ARA-290 (Cibinetide)

-EPO-derived peptide that targets the innate-repair receptor without the red-blood-cell side of erythropoietin.
-Studied for neuropathic pain, sarcoidosis, diabetic complications.
+A compound studied for calming nerve pain and inflammation without raising red blood cells.
+An EPO-derived peptide that targets the innate-repair receptor without the red-blood-cell side of erythropoietin, studied for neuropathic pain, sarcoidosis, and diabetic complications.

 ARA-290 is derived from EPO (erythropoietin) but doesn't bump red blood cells the way EPO does.
 It targets the innate-repair receptor instead.
 Real Phase 2 data for neuropathic pain and sarcoidosis.
 Useful for chronic nerve issues.